 You can keep reinventing this look by switching up your shoes and bags.
 And let’s not forget a ponytail, braid or blow dry and different make-up can transform this simple look all over again.

 Friday night on the town?

 Easy.
 This is where a nice clean, well looked after, pair of white simple sneakers can make your outfit look pulled together.
 Avoid wearing your ‘gym’ trainers from A to B and have a pair of ‘walking trainers’ that compliment your style – you can be practical and stylish.

 We all need a dress that makes us feel great, no matter what we look like or how we feel – we slip on ‘that’ dress and it hides the lumps and the bumps and flaunts our best features.
-You could even match with the black patent shoes and multi coloured Chloe bag.
+You could even match it with the black patent shoes and multi-coloured Chloe bag.
 I would avoid wearing velvet shoes and a velvet dress though as this would be a bit too matchy.

 One of my favourite patterns is stripes.
 It goes with everything and can be dressed up and dressed down.
-It’s very french chic and I do tend to be inspired by the Parisian’s elegant and coordinated style for the city gal wardrobe.
+It’s very French chic and I tend to be inspired by the Parisian’s elegant and coordinated style for the city gal wardrobe.
 I’ve put the velvet heels in this picture but you could swap for the trainers.